Dr. Gary Hunt

 Dr. Hunt emphasizes gentle patient handling and client education in practice.
 He strives to make each visit as pleasant as possible for both the patient and client.
 A large part of his emphasis is on teaching owners how to maintain a healthy pet and how to construct strong human-animal and animal-animal bonds.
 He’s also a strong proponent of pain management in older animals and is excited with new options that are becoming available.

-Dr Hunt lives with his wife and daughter, as well as a mixed breed dog named Ashy, plus two owl finches.
+Dr Hunt lives with his wife and daughter, as well as two mixed breed dogs named Ashy and Sammy.
 In his spare time, he likes to hike and fish when he can get away, and at home, he plays guitar and mandolin.
-He and his daughter hike in the Columbia Gorge frequently and hope to eventually climb every public ridge in it.
+He enjoys hiking in the Columbia Gorge and hopes to eventually climb every public ridge in it.
 Dr Hunt is also a birder, history buff, soccer fan, and he speaks pretty good French.

 So, do you go by Gary or do you have any nicknames?